-See The Fresh Prince of Bel-Air Cast, Then and Now - E!
+Take a Minute, Just Sit Right There and See The Fresh Prince of Bel-Air Cast, Then and Now - E!
 Online

 OK, we'll spare you the rest.
 But trust us, homes, we know it all.

-In any event, it's been over two decades since the beloved sitcom—co-created by Quincy Jones of all people and based loosely on famed music manager Benny Medina's life—wrapped up and Smith went on to become one of the biggest movie stars in the world.
+In any event, it's been three decades since the show—co-created by Quincy Jones and based loosely on famed music manager Benny Medina's life—debuted, eventually running for six seasons and 148 episodes before Smith would go on to become one of the biggest movie stars in the world.

-But what has the rest of the cast been up to in the last 24 years?
-In honor of the finale's anniversary, we thought we'd check in.
+But what has the rest of the cast been up to since they said goodbye to the Banks residence?
+In honor of the show's anniversary—and in light of the exciting news of a dramatic reimagining coming to Peacock soon!—we thought we'd check in.

-The Fresh Prince of Bel-Air will be available to stream when HBO Max launches June 2020.
+The Fresh Prince of Bel-Air is available to stream on HBO Max.
+BEL-AIR will arrive on Peacock soon.

 Smell ya later!